1Omon/1Omon/README.md

 - 👋 Hey there, I’m 1Omon
-- 👀 I’m interested in animations and systems development.
+- 👀 I’m interested in anything related to systems
-- 🌱 I’m currently working on my systems development skills 💞️ I’m busy working on personal stuffs and other organizational projects atm so may not be available for collaborations.
 - 📫 How to reach me... send me a dm on 1serwise@gmail.com with a reference of "FROM GITHUB"

 <!---